Peanhua/StructureSaverWeb/documentation/timesheet.md

 # Timesheet

-Time used for the project, not including time used for the game mod portion.
+Time used for the project.
+Does not include the time used for the game mod portion.

 <table>
   <tr><th>Day</th><th>Hours</th><th>What was done</th></tr>